Highland (James Monroe house): Highland after Monroe

 Goodwin sold the house and six hundred acres (2.4 km2) in 1834 and it was sold again in 1837 to Alexander Garrett.
-Garrett gave the property its second name which remained with it to the present day, "Ash Lawn."
+Garrett gave the property its third name "Ash Lawn" which remained as part of its name until 2016.
 Over the course of thirty years, Ash Lawn–Highland was sold numerous times until 1867, when John E. Massey purchased it.
 It remained in the possession of the Massey family for the next sixty-three years.
 In that time period, the family added to the house, whereupon it took on its present-day appearance.

 Highland was sold for the last time in 1930 to philanthropist Jay Winston Johns of Pittsburgh, Pennsylvania.
 The Johns family soon after opened the house to public tours and upon his death in 1974, Johns willed the property to James Monroe's alma mater, the College of William and Mary.

 It was added to the National Register of Historic Places in 1973.